 - (1) Member of the Board of Directors.
-See "Proposal One: Election of Directors" above for additional information. - (2) Katy Murray, age 53, was promoted to executive vice president on April 1, 2020, and has served as Chief Financial Officer, Treasurer and Assistant Secretary since April 2015, and will assume the role of Secretary effective April 1, 2022.
+See "Proposal One: Election of Directors" above for additional information. - (2) Katy Murray, age 55, became President in May 2022, after serving as Executive Vice President since April 2020.
+Katy served as the Company's Chief Financial Officer from April 2015 until March 2024, when she was succeeded by Cathy Collins in accordance with the Company's succession plan.
+She has also served as Treasurer since April 2015, and Secretary since April 2022, after serving as Assistant Secretary from April 2015 to April 2022.
 Katy has over 20 years of accounting and finance experience.
-Prior to joining the Company, Katy served as the Chief Financial Officer of SourceHOV, a multi-national provider of business processing services, from November 2011 to April 2013 and was responsible for the worldwide finance, accounting and facility operations of that company.
+Prior to joining the Company, Katy served as the chief financial officer of SourceHOV, a multi-national provider of business processing services, from November 2011 to April 2013 and was responsible for the worldwide finance, accounting, and facility operations of that company.
 Subsequent to SourceHOV's acquisition by Citi Venture Capital Investment in April 2013, Katy served in an advisory role to the Finance Committee of the Board of Directors of SourceHOV until April 2014.
-Prior to serving in such capacity, from October 2010 to October 2011, Katy was Chief Financial Officer of Pivot3, Inc., a provider of converged infrastructure appliances for the video surveillance and virtual desktop markets.
+Prior to serving in such capacity, from October 2010 to October 2011, Katy was chief financial officer of Pivot3, Inc., a provider of converged infrastructure appliances for the video surveillance and virtual desktop markets.
 In that role, she directed the financial, administrative, human resource, corporate information technology and legal operations for that organization.
-Prior to that, from September 2006 to October 2010, Katy served as executive vice president/Chief Financial Officer of Taleo Corporation, which was later acquired by Oracle Corporation.
-Katy currently serves on the board and is treasurer of Downtown Dallas, Inc. Katy also serves on the board of The Dallas Morning News Charities.
-She was chairman of the board of the SPCA of Texas from January 2016 until December 2018 and continues to serve on the board as a non-voting member. - (3) Grant Moise, age 46, has served as publisher and president of The Dallas Morning News, a subsidiary of the Company, since March 2018.
-Prior to his current role, Grant served as executive vice president/General Manager of The Dallas Morning News from February 2017 to March 2018.
-Grant served as senior vice president of Business Development & Niche Products at The Dallas Morning News from September 2013 to January 2017, in which role he oversaw all merger and acquisition activity and ran various businesses that The Dallas Morning News owns or operates, ranging from magazines to Spanish language newspapers to digital start-ups.
-Prior to that, he was vice president of digital for The Dallas Morning News.
-Grant serves on the boards of Providence School of Texas and News Media Alliance. - (4) Chris Larkin, age 60, has served as General Counsel of DallasNews since February 2013.
-Chris was appointed senior vice president and Secretary of the Company in May 2015.
-Chris joined DallasNews after having served Belo Corp. as assistant general counsel from March 2006 to January 2013 and as corporate counsel from August 2004 to February 2006.
-Prior to joining Belo Corp., Chris was a partner in the corporate practice group of Hunton & Williams LLP in Dallas, Texas.
-Chris has been engaged in the practice of law for over 25 years.
-Ms. Larkin will depart the Company effective April 1, 2022.
+Prior to that, from September 2006 to October 2010, Katy served as executive vice president/chief financial officer of Taleo Corporation, a then publicly-traded company focused on talent acquisition, performance management, learning and development, and compensation management, which was later acquired by Oracle Corporation.
+Katy currently serves as chairman of the board of Downtown Dallas, Inc. and was chairman of the board of the SPCA of Texas until December 2018. - (3) Cathy Collins, age 55, became Chief Financial Officer in March 2024 in accordance with the Company's succession plan.
+Cathy joined the Company in 2018 as Director of Finance supporting the digital advertising side of The Dallas Morning News.
+Cathy was promoted to Senior Director of Finance in June 2019 and her responsibilities were expanded to include all of areas of The Dallas Morning News and Medium Giant.
+In August 2021, Cathy was promoted to Vice President of Finance and assumed the responsibility for all Finance responsibilities.
+Cathy also chairs the Company's 401K Committee.
+Cathy has over 20 years accounting and finance experience.
+Prior to joining the Company, Cathy worked at ALM (American Lawyer Media) for 16 years; first as controller (1998-2005) and then as regional publisher, where she remained until 2014.
+Cathy is a Certified Public Accountant in the State of Texas.